 Davis real estate is some of the most expensive in North Carolina, although Davis house values don't compare to the most expensive real estate in the U.S.

-When you are in Davis, you'll notice that it is more blue-collar than most other communities in America.
-38.51% of Davis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Davis is generally considered to be a blue-collar town.
+38.51% of the Davis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Davis is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Davis who work in legal occupations (16.89%), healthcare (12.16%), and business and financial occupations (11.49%).

 A relatively large number of people in Davis telecommute to their jobs.
 Overall, about 28.38% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.